 A finite world can support only a finite population; therefore, population growth must eventually equal zero – Garrett Hardin

-Today is World Population day, celebrated on 11th July every year worldwide.
+Today is World Population Day, celebrated on 11th July every year worldwide.
 It is observed internationally to create awareness of global population.
-This day was introduced by Governing council of United Nations Development Programme (UNDP) in 1989.
-This event was started, when the government saw a rapid increase in population of the world in 1987.
+This day was introduced by Governing council of the United Nations Development Programme (UNDP) in 1989.
+This event was started when the government saw a rapid increase in population of the world in 1987.
 This was introduced when population all around the globe had reached about five billion.
 This big step was taken by UNDP to deal with health and education issues of people.
 Now 11th July is seen as World Population Day all over the world.

 The main objectives of World Population Day are as follows: